ropensci-archive/roweb2/content/blog/2020-04-14-devguide-release/index.md

 _If you interact with the package authors and talked about the review outside a review thread (in chats, DMs, in-person, issues in the project repository), please make sure that your review captures and/or links to elements from these conversations that are relevant to the process._

 Another change linked to policy is that we clarified our advice related to rOpenSci's Code of Conduct.
-That code of conduct applies to rOpenSci packages so repositories shouldn't use another Code of Conduct, and the [default `CODE_OF_CONDUCT.md` of the ropensci GitHub organization](https://github.com/ropensci/.github/blob/master/CODE_OF_CONDUCT.md) will be picked up by GitHub in e.g. new issues.
+This Code of Conduct applies automatically to all rOpenSci repositories so maintainers should not include a Code of Conduct to avoid conflict.
+This way the [default `CODE_OF_CONDUCT.md` of the rOpenSci GitHub organization](https://github.com/ropensci/.github/blob/master/CODE_OF_CONDUCT.md) will be picked up by GitHub in e.g. new issues.
 We recommend authors to add the following text to the package README:

 ```markdown